Zilliqa/ZIP/zips/zip-11.md

 ZRC-2 compliant fungible tokens that will be earned alongside staking rewards.
 The rationale behind issuing gZILs is to capture long-term token holders and give them access to governance tokens that they can later use to make ecosystem-wide decisions.

-Bootstrapping governance with the staking program will aid in identifying, engaging and equipping such token holders with the needed gZILs.
-Achieving the same with ZILs after its launch more than 2 years ago is difficult if not impossible.
+In order for any governance mechanism to succeed, the system must be able to identify, engage and equip (with the right tools) long-term token holders that contribute actively to network activity and ecosystem growth and have enough skin-in-the-game to make impactful governance decisions.
+However, achieving this with ZILs after its launch more than 2 years ago is difficult if not impossible.

-gZILs will have no pre-defined exchange rate pegged to ZIL, i.e., gZILs cannot be redeemed for ZILs.
-However, since gZILs will be needed for ecosystem governance, we believe that a secondary market for gZIL may open up on the upcoming [ZilSwap DEX](https://zilswap.io/swap) that will help with the price discovery of gZIL.
+However, by bootstrapping the issuance of governance tokens gZILs with the staking program, we believe that this can be materialised.
+For instance, since staking program rewards more to long-term holders with larger stake, tying gZILs issuance with staking can help identify such token holders.
+We explain this more in the following section.

 ### Issuance Mechanics